FRRouting/frr/doc/user/zebra.rst

    configure the locator's prefix as ``2001:db8:1:1::/64``, then default SID will be ``2001:db8:1:1:1::``)

+   This command takes three optional parameters: ``func-bits``, ``block-len`` and ``node-len``.
+These parameters allow users to set the format for the SIDs allocated from the SRv6 Locator.
+SID Format is defined in RFC 8986.

+   According to RFC 8986, an SRv6 SID consists of BLOCK:NODE:FUNCTION:ARGUMENT, where BLOCK is the SRv6 SID block (i.e., the IPv6 prefix allocated for SRv6 SIDs by the operator), NODE is the identifier of the parent node instantiating the SID, FUNCTION identifies the local behavior associated to the SID and ARGUMENT encodes additional information used to process the behavior.
+   BLOCK and NODE make up the SRv6 Locator.

    The function bits range is 16bits by default.
 If operator want to change function bits range, they can configure with ``func-bits`` option.

+   The ``block-len`` and ``node-len`` parameters allow the user to configure the length of the SRv6 SID block and SRv6 SID node, respectively.
+Both the lengths are expressed in bits.

+   ``block-len``, ``node-len`` and ``func-bits`` may be any value as long as ``block-len+node-len = locator-len`` and ``block-len+node-len+func-bits <= 128``.

+   When both ``block-len`` and ``node-len`` are omitted, the following default values are used: ``block-len = 24``, ``node-len = prefix-len-24``.

+   If only one parameter is omitted, the other parameter is derived from the first.

 ::